 Will children be able to play with each other?

 Yes, children in the same bubble will be able to play with each other.
 We will carefully arrange the environment so that when playing together, children have enough space to not be on top of each other.
 We will also limit the number of children playing together in one area, for example, two children may be able to play together in the construction area

 Ideally, children can not hug other children.
 However, there will be circumstances when we can not stop this from happening.
 This is why the idea of bubbles and reduction in numbers will be very helpful.
 It will prevent children from hugging and playing closely with a large number of different children.
 Thus, reducing the transfer of any virus between everyone.
 No child will be told strictly that they can not hug or be together.
 They will be redirected gently instead.

 Will staff be able to hug children if they need comfort?

-Our team will not tell children that they can not have a hug.
-Instead, our team will use other comforting techniques such as sitting with them, speaking softly, holding their hand, offering favourite toys.
+Our team will not tell children that they can not have a hug, if a hug is really needed we will hug them.
+Before, our team will use other comforting techniques such as sitting with them, speaking softly, holding their hand, offering favourite toys.
 If your child can not be comforted safely we will call you within 10 minutes.

 Will, my child eat lunch with their friends?

 Children will remain in their bubbles for lunchtimes.
 Chairs will be positioned in a way that enables more distancing than usual, but children will not be sat at a table on their own.